social-media-ethics-automation/book/book_contents/ch07_trolling/03_trolling_examples.md

 [^fake_pronounce]: In American English, "Hors d'oeuvres" is pronounced like "or-dervs".
 In the fake pronunciation video they pronounce it: "haars-doovs-dees" and then give an example sentence: "MMmm, what a die-loose-us [instead of delicious (dee-lish-us)] haars-doovs-dees"

-In the youtube comments some people played along and others celebrated or worried about who would get tricked.
+In the youtube comments, some people played along and others celebrated or worried about who would get tricked.

 ```{figure} pronounce_comments.png
 ---